Font Vs Typeface

 Text Typography

-Text typography is majorly used when the amount of text is huge and there’s a lot to be written rather than shown creatively through design.
+Text typography is mainly used for large volumes of text where clear communication is prioritized over creative visual design.
 For eg: magazines, books, documents, etc.

 What is the difference between typeface and typography?